Swallowtail23/mtgc/README.md

 # README # (v 20/01/24)

 ![screenshot](images/home.png)

 ![mobile screenshot](images/mobile.png)

 ## What is this? ##

 This is a 'host your own' MtG collection-tracking website application for personal hosting.
+It is fully mobile-responsive.

 NOTE: It is a work in progress, with varying levels of maturity of code in PHP, HTML, CSS, Javascript and MySQL reflecting my development journey across several years.